 A number of au pair agencies operate throughout Europe or have associated agencies abroad that can help you find au pairing vacancies.
 Try Childcare International and Au Pairs by Avalon for more information.
 Placements range in length.
 Although you are often required to stay for a year, Childcare International offers some two- to six-month stays.
 To become an au pair in Denmark you should normally be aged between 17 and 29.

 Do you need a visa?

 Most EU nationals do not need a visa or work permit but citizens of non-EU countries may be required to have these documents.
 Applications for work permits must be initiated and submitted only through Danish diplomatic missions (embassies or selected general consulates) in either the home or legal country.
-From 20 May 2012, all residence cards for third-country citizens (non-EU, EEA, Nordic or Swiss nationals) will contain biometric features (signature, photograph and fingerprints), which will be obtained on application.

 It is important to note that Greenland and the Faroe Islands are part of Denmark but not part of the EU, so a work permit will be required for employment in these areas.